 Avoid Smoking And Tobacco Products

+Smoking cigarettes can cause several dental issues.
 Smoking and smokeless tobacco products can lead to staining of the teeth, tooth decay, and gum and throat cancer.
-There is no good side effects to using tobacco products.
+There are no good side effects of using tobacco products.

 Have Routine Dental Care